-Adopting a new puppy is one of the most exciting and enjoyable times in our lives, but it’s not without a few difficulties.
-Potty-training a puppy requires patience, persistence, and a top-notch enzymatic cleaner for those inevitable accidents.
-We’ve scoured the internet in search of professional guidance to create the ultimate potty-training puppy schedule for your new fur baby.
-We’ll cover everything you need to know about potty-training a puppy — how long it takes, what to expect during the potty-training stage, and when you should consult your veterinarian if you have issues along the way.
+So, you’ve decided to adopt a new puppy.
+First of all, we want to congratulate you on making a decision that will change your life for the better.
+That being said, adopting a puppy is not without a few challenges.
+From online scams to potty-training, sharing your home with a puppy requires patience, persistence, and a pet-safe cleaner for the inevitable accident or two.
+Wondering how to properly potty-train your new pup?
+We’ve rounded up expert guidance to create the ultimate potty-training puppy schedule for your new fur baby.
+We’ll cover everything you need to know about potty-training a puppy — including how long it takes, what to expect, and when you should ask your veterinarian for help.

 Experts say potty training should begin between 12 and 18 weeks of age.
 But how long does it take?
 According to Dr. Jerry Klein, the American Kennel Club’s chief veterinary officer, it depends on the individual puppy and how well you keep to your potty-training schedule.
 Klein says, “If training begins early, a 6-month-old puppy is usually able to be depended on most of the time to eliminate outside.”
 Veterinarians also use the month-plus-one rule, a simple equation for gauging the amount of time your puppy can hold his urine between potty breaks.
 For example, if your new puppy is 4 months old, add one hour to his age, and your pup should be able to go for a maximum of five hours without needing to use the bathroom.
 But, as Klein says, your puppy’s potty-training success depends on your schedule.
 Let’s get into the only potty-training schedule you’ll need to housebreak your pup.